 10718 Solar Radiation Sensor

-Met One Instruments Silicon-cell pyranometer, P/N 10718, is a compact, rugged and cost-effective sensor for shortwave radiation measurements.
+This silicon-cell pyranometer, Solar Radiation Sensor part number # 10718, is a compact, rugged and cost-effective sensor for shortwave radiation measurements.
 Applications include agriculture, ecological and hydrological weather networks, and solar panel arrays.

 A patented domed-shaped sensor head (diffuser and body) facilitates runoff of dew and rain to keep the diffuser clean and minimize errors caused by dust blocking the radiation path.
 Sensors are housed in a rugged anodized aluminum body, and the electronics are fully potted.
 A heated pyranometer, P/N 10718H, is available with a 0.2 W heater to keep water (liquid and frozen) off the sensor and minimize errors caused by dew, frost, rain, or snow blocking the optical path.